 The pandemic impacted on the matriculation and graduation of student ceremonies.
 The College adapted its format so that while not ideal the process of matriculation and graduation continued.

-The College being closed to visitors impacted upon the income the College was able to generate by hiring out its facilities.
+The College being closed to visitors for part of the year impacted upon the income the College was able to generate by hiring out its facilities.